hamedmatari/wallet/readme.md

-# Wallet Service
+# Wallet Service with Withdrawal Scheduling

-This is a basic project to bootstrap your coding for the interview task.
-You can find that models, views and urls have been partly implemented for you.
-In `wallets/utils.py` module you can find a function to send a request to the third party service.

-Please complete the methods/classes marked with todo and introduce classes or functions wherever you find appropriate.
+This wallet service is designed to handle concurrent requests efficiently by utilizing Django along with Celery for queuing tasks.
+When a withdrawal transaction is scheduled, the system queues the task to send a request to a third-party service, such as a bank, to deposit the specified amount into the user's account at the designated timestamp.
+By leveraging Celery for task management, the service can effectively manage multiple withdrawal requests and ensure timely processing while maintaining the integrity of the wallet balances.